MOTELX - Lisbon International Horror Film Festival

-MOTELX - Lisbon International Horror Film Festival (sometimes stylized as MOTEL/X) is a film festival dedicated primarily to horror films, but also focused more broadly on different types of genre cinema, held annually in Lisbon, Portugal.
+MOTELX - Lisbon International Horror Film Festival (sometimes stylized as MOTEL/X) is a film festival held annually in Lisbon, Portugal.
+It's dedicated primarily to horror films, but also focuses on different types of genre cinema.
 It premieres and awards both feature and short films, and hosts celebrities, artists, filmmakers, industry reps and press from the genre.

 MOTELX promotes the best of horror produced worldwide while also encouraging the national production of genre films.
-The Festival has conquered a very relevant positioning in the international circuit of genre film festivals, becoming one of the most expected and highlighted cultural events of the year in Lisbon.

-MOTELX is organised by CTLX, a non-profit cultural organisation, recognised as a public utility entity, based in Lisbon, Portugal.
+The festival is organised by CTLX, a non-profit cultural organisation, recognised as a public utility entity, based in Lisbon, Portugal.

 History

-MOTELX began in 2007 but its history of MOTELX dates back to the late 90s in an attic somewhere in Benfica, with a weekly meeting between friends at midnight on Fridays to watch horror films.
+MOTELX began in 2007, but its history dates back to the late 90s in an attic somewhere in Benfica, with a weekly meeting between friends at midnight on Fridays to watch horror films.

 In the words of the festival's founders: “In the beginning, it was a large 20-kilo television, a VCR, two or three stacks of VHS tapes, all carried up the stairs to the attic with eight hands for full horror film sessions on Friday nights, which brought together friends who would come over late at night.
 Later, we were invited to take part in the celebrations of the 60th anniversary of the Júlio de Matos Hospital, with a programme of night sessions at Pavilion 21C.
 Then, we took part in festivals abroad, held horror weekends at the Cinema King (Lisbon), touring shows and, in 2005, the “Zombies – Os Monstros Vivos” series, which ran for the first 15 days of September on the terrace and in the rooms of the Cinemateca Portuguesa, which was invaded by a flood of more than 2,500 enthusiasts like us and which decisively pushed us to organise the first edition of MOTELX, at the Cinema São Jorge."

 It is often cited as one of the world's most important genre festivals, being named three times one of MovieMaker Magazine's "Top Bloody Best Genre Fests in the World", in 2019, 2020 and 2021, as well as one of Dread Central's "Best Horror Festivals in the World" in both 2021 and 2022.